-Outcome 1: Demonstrate effective and scholarly communication skills.

-Outcome 2: Utilize scientific reasoning and/or critical thinking to solve problems.

-Outcome 3: Demonstrate knowledge and display behavior related to functioning in and adding value to a global society.

-Outcome 4: Recognize the role(s) of history, culture, the arts, or sciences within civilization.
+Demonstrate effective and scholarly communication skills.
+Utilize scientific reasoning and/or critical thinking to solve problems.
+Demonstrate knowledge and display behavior related to functioning in and adding value to a global society.
+Recognize the role(s) of history, culture, the arts, or sciences within civilization.

 In terms of general education assessment, the SSC Assessment of Student Learning Procedure provides a variety of course-embedded assessment methods for use by SSC faculty.
-In fall 2016, instructors assessed all students in every academic course.
-In spring 2017, instructors only assessed student in courses not assessed in the fall.
+In fall 2017, instructors assessed all students in every academic course.
+In spring 2018, instructors only assessed students in courses not assessed in the fall.
 The most common type of course-embedded assessment employed at SSC uses pre- and post-tests that contain a set of locally developed questions intended to measure specific student learning outcomes.
 The table below shows the aggregate SSC data for student performance on pre- and post-tests assessing general education student outcomes.
 The course-embedded assessment data showed a significant amount of improvement for each of the four general education outcomes assessed.
 The average pre- to post-test improvement was 43%.
 Students participated in the assessment as part of their regularly assigned coursework.